vscode-neovim/vscode-neovim/README.md

 Such extension may be fine and work well, but combined with any extension which should control the cursor position (such as any vim extension) it may work very bad, due to shared vscode extension host between all extensions (E.g. one extension is taking the control over the host and blocking the other extension, this produces jitter).

 If you're not sure, disable all other extensions except mine, **reload vscode/window** and see if the problem persist before reporting.

+Also there are a reports that some vim settings/vim plugins increase latency and causing performance problems.
+Make sure you've disabled unneeded plugins.
+Many of them don't make sense with vscode and may cause any sort of problems.
+You don't need any code, highlighting, completion, lsp plugins as well any plugins that spawn windows/buffers (nerdtree and similar), fuzzy-finders plugins, etc. You might want to keep navigation/text-objects/text-editing/etc plugins - they should be fine.

 ## Enabling jj or jk as escape keys from the insert mode